jamescostian/flashcardz/js-api.md

 var flashcardz = require('flashcardz')()
 ```

-The above code will instruct Flashcardz to save all of its data in the `~/.flashcardz` directory (which will be created if it does not exist).
-Flashcardz will also automatically read stuff from that directory (not all files in that directory!
-Only the files that Flashcardz uses).
+The above code will instruct Flashcardz to read/write all of its data in the `~/.flashcardz` directory (which will be created if it does not exist).
+If you do not want Flashcardz to not touch the filesystem, read the [Note About Files](#note-about-files).

 You can also make flashcardz save everything in a different directory: